Love at first sight

 7. Did someone say cheese?

-If you have just a day or two to explore Amsterdam, stay in the city center like we did.
+If you have just a day or 2 days in Amsterdam, stay in the city center like we did.
 Most of the top attractions and the century-old canals are in the heart of the city and it is easy to walk everywhere.

 Start with a good breakfast or brunch